📋Music Promotion Guide

 4 weeks before release: setup and teaser phase

-Start your Autohype campaign 4 weeks before release with pre-release teaser clips — 15-second previews of the most emotionally compelling section of your upcoming track.
-These build anticipation, seed the TikTok algorithm with audience data before the release, and give you 30 data points on which clip format performs best before the full release.
+Start your teaser phase 4 weeks before release — 15-second previews of the most emotionally compelling section of your upcoming track.
+Post them yourself and book a couple of creator videos on a marketplace like Autohype for the same window, so the deliveries land before release day rather than after it.
+These build anticipation, seed the TikTok algorithm with audience data before the release, and tell you which clip format performs best before the full release.

 Also in this phase: submit to Spotify editorial (via Spotify for Artists → pitch upcoming track).
 Prepare your SubmitHub curator list (20–30 curators whose playlists match your genre and mood).
 Brief your existing audience — post on all platforms that something is coming.